flhofer/dell_TB16_firmware/README.md

 The device has three video sources: MST-1, MST-2, and the TB3 port on the back.
 Each can deliver 3840x2160(4k) @ 60Hz without any particular configuration.
 While chip-wise, 3x4k @ 60Hz is possible, upstream bandwidth limits cap such a configuration to 1x @ 60Hz + 2x @ 30Hz (to be verified).
 It needs to be clarified how using the TB3 port for video affects the MST performance.
 The possible graphics mode table lists only a single-screen configuration for USB-C, nothing for the Thunderbolt mode.
 (I will test as soon as I have a USB-C/TB3 monitor)

-The two MST devices serve two ports each: DP and VGA for MST-1 and mini-DP and HDMI for MST-2.
-If both ports are in use, the above limits either halve in frequency, e.g., 3840x2160@30Hz, or reduce the resolution to 2560x1440@60Hz.
+Each MST device serves two ports: DP and VGA for MST-1 and mini-DP and HDMI for MST-2.
+If both MST ports are in use, the output either halves in frequency, e.g., 3840x2160@30Hz, or reduces resolution to 2560x1440@60Hz.
 VGA may be limited to 2048x1280.
 However, due to bandwidth and software/graphics card limits, at most, three monitors may be in operation simultaneously.
 Unique modes are possible with proprietary Dell hardware.

 A laptop + dock can support up to 4 screens (panels) if your graphics adapter supports it.
 On `i915` compatible systems, you can check how many displays your card supports with
 ```